dev-bootcamp-2019/final-project-wakqasahmed/README.md

            to: 8545
     ```
     If you just configured, run `vagrant reload --provision` to apply the changes.
-    3) Now, make sure the vagrant box (ubuntu) port 8545 is accessible from outside (in the guest OS, in my case macOS).
+    3) Now, make sure the vagrant box (ubuntu) port 8545 is accessible from outside (in the host OS, in my case macOS).
     ```
+        brew install telnet
         telnet 0.0.0.0 8545
     ```
     4) In `Metamask`, enter details for `Custom RPC` in New RPC URL as `http://0.0.0.0:8545` (You may need to log out and import using seed given by ganache)